dalong0514/readnotes/20210106计算原文/2021060Learning-React2Ed/2021060Learning-React0501.md

 The first JavaScript expression we see is being used to set the id attribute for the root section element.
 It's converting the recipe's name to a lowercase string and globally replacing spaces with dashes.

-The result is that "Baked Salmon" will be converted to "baked-salmon" (and likewise, if we had a recipe with the name "Boston Baked Beans", it would be converted to「boston-baked-beans」) before it's used as the id attribute in our UI.
+The result is that "Baked Salmon" will be converted to "baked-salmon" (and likewise, if we had a recipe with the name "Boston Baked Beans", it would be converted to "boston-baked-beans") before it's used as the id attribute in our UI.
 The value for name is also being displayed in an h1 as a text node.

 Inside of the unordered list, a JavaScript expression is mapping each ingredient to an li element that displays the name of the ingredient.
 Within our instructions section, we see the same pattern being used to return a paragraph element where each step is displayed.
 These map functions are returning arrays of child elements.
 The complete code for the application should look like this: